 Another consequence worth mentioning of unified theories is that certain particles can decay which are stable in the broken theory.
 The prime example of this is proton decay.
 The point is that in the SU(5) theory, all the quarks, anti-quarks and the electron appear in the same irrep.
 Thus, SU(5) admits interactions which do not conserve baryon number.
 It can happen, when two quarks in a proton interact with each other via the Higgs field.
 If the vacuum expectation value of the Higgs is very large (as it presumably is, since the Higgs seems to be a very heavy particle not yet identified in accelerators), the interaction is extremely short ranged and the decay probability is very small.
 One can actually predict on theoretical grounds and the experimentally observed differences between the color SU(3), the electroweak SU(2) and the U(1) forces, how large the vacuum expectation value of the Higgs field should be, and derive from it an average proton live time.
 Experiments are conducted to look for decaying protons.
-None were observed so far which pushed the current value of the averag proton live time beyond anything one could realize with a standard SU(5) unified theory, which therefore has to be considered as ruled out.
+None were observed so far which pushed the current value of the average proton live time beyond anything one could realize with a standard SU(5) unified theory, which therefore has to be considered as ruled out.
 Thus, theorists are looking for other Lie group candidates for unifying theories, or try completely new concepts such as supersymmetry.
-In fact, supersymmetric SU(5), SO(10) or E_6 models are still very hot candidates for unifying theories.
+In fact, supersymmetric SU(5), SO(10) or $E_6$ models are still very hot candidates for unifying theories.
 One beautiful side effect of supersymmetry is that the energy scales, where unification actually takes place, becomes the same for strong and electroweak interaction.
 However, this alone is no proof of the existence of supersymmetry, although it is highly suggestive.

 There are many interesting questions to ask, and there are many things left unexplained here, since they would require a detailed study of the fundamental and adjoint representations (at least!) of the mentioned algebras in order to find the particle spectrum.
 Most difficult is always the question how the symmetry breaking actually takes place, and where the particles do get their mass from, as sketched for the SU(5) case.
 The latter question can only partially be answered by the Higgs mechanism.
 Unification would solve other problems which need explanation, such as the origin of charge quantization.
-This is, by the way, one of the reasons why SO(10) looks promising, since its maximal subgroup $SU(4) \times SU(2) \times SU(2)$ is the smallest semi-simple Lie group containing $SU(3) \times SU(2) \times U(1)$.
+This is, by the way, one of the reasons why SO(10) looks promising, since its maximal subgroup $SU(4) \times SU(2) \times SU(2)$ is the smallest semi-simple Lie group containing $SU(3) \times SU(2) \times U(1)$ .
 Breaking symmetry this way would yields charge quantization for free.
-The reader might now have reached a point where she can appretiate the beauty and the power of symmetries (and their imperfect realization!) in physics.
-Next term, the lecture course on theoretical elementary particle physics of Prof. Nilles should put these symmetries to use in order to epxlain from which elementary particles and fundametal forces our world is made of.
-And my own lectures on supersymmetry will introduce an additional and theoretically very appealing concept of symmetry into physics.
+The reader might now have reached a point where she can appreciate the beauty and the power of symmetries (and their imperfect realization!) in physics.
+Next term, a seminar on Lie groups in elementary particle physics, supervised by me, should put these symmetries to use in order to explain from which elementary particles and fundamental forces our world is made of.
 So, please stay tuned.